aerfio/sdxo/README.md

 # sdxo

-Provide your Sodexo login and password as `SDXO_LOGIN` and `SDXO_PASSWORD` env variables and use it to print your balance!
+Provide your Sodexo login and password as `SDXO_LOGIN` and `SDXO_PASSWORD` env variables and print your card balance!

 ## Installation